Gothic Literature: history, themes, and essential books

 What is Gothic literature?

-Gothic literature is a genre of fiction that explores fear, memory, and the persistence of the past through atmosphere, setting, and psychological tension.
-It often features isolated settings, hidden histories, and characters shaped by inheritance or unresolved events.
+Gothic literature explores fear and memory through atmosphere, setting, and psychological tension.
+Isolated settings, hidden histories, and characters haunted by inheritance or past events are central.

 Key elements of Gothic fiction

 Certain elements recur across Gothic literature even as the genre shifts across centuries and continents.
-None of them are accidental.
+None of these elements is accidental.

 Common themes in Gothic literature